Holiday inspiration currently loading...

 Day Five – Behold the Brecon Beacons

 You’ll be transferred back to Porthmadog after breakfast, to catch the train to Abergavenny.
 Travelling on the scenic Cambrian Line, the train makes its way down the gorgeous coast of Cardigan Bay before skirting the Cambrian mountains on the way to Shrewsbury, where you change for the short hop to Abergavenny.
-Here, you’ll be met by our specially chosen local driver, and transferred the 15-minute ride to your accommodation.
+Here, catch a taxi from the station for the 15-minute ride to your hotel.

 Your Hotel in the Brecon Beacons

 Set just a short distance from the cute town of Crickhowell, your hotel in the Brecon Beacons is a family owned country house hotel, where guests’ comfort is right at the very top of the list.
 Long-established, with an enviable reputation for fine service, this imposing structure protects a haven of tranquillity within.
-Log fires crackle in every guest lounge (there are several) while friendly, attentive staff do all they can to make your stay as comfortable as possible, while the charming owners ‘do the rounds’ each evening, making sure each guest is as comfortable as possible, perhaps enjoying a cocktail before dinner in the relaxed and inviting restaurant.
+Log fires crackle in every guest lounge (there are several) and friendly, attentive staff do all they can to make your stay as comfortable as possible, while the charming owners ‘do the rounds’ each evening, making sure each guest is as comfortable as possible, perhaps enjoying a cocktail before dinner in the relaxed and inviting restaurant.

 Fabulous, mature grounds feature an abundance of rare trees, plants and wildlife and it’s easy to get lost here, perhaps with a picnic prepared for you before you set off.